 Because we believe teaching every child to read is so important, we have a Phonics Leader who drives the early reading programme in our school.
-Mrs Anna Cook is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Mrs Gemma McLoughlin is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.

 EYFS and Year 1

 We teach phonics for 30 minutes a day.
 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.

 Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.

 We follow the Little Wandle Programme programme overviews:

 - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

 - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.

 Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

 We teach children to read through reading practice sessions three times a week.
 These: